rynocav226/wedding-website/frontend/README.md

 > revert error handling to the example - DONE
 > remove console logs
 > set min-heights on things - DONE
-> update based on Jorden's comments
+> update based on Jorden's comments: reverify brewery crawl food, wedding details, and new RSVP
+> make new favicon.ico

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE